andersoncarlosfs/crr_/index.md

 ### Event Management

 - Welcoming guests at the São Paulo Campus Party (2011), Brazil
+- Organizing the Junior Conference on Data Science and Engineering (2018), France
-- Organizing and chairman (Machine Learning and Data Science) at the Junior Conference on Data Science and Engineering (2018/2019), France
+- Organizing and chairman (Machine Learning and Data Science) at the Junior Conference on Data Science and Engineering (2019), France

 ### Research